Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
-This is called to start a card transaction.
-The payload should be a dictionary containing card information.
-It should have the parameters:
+This function is used to initiate a card transaction.
+The payload should be a dictionary containing card information, which should have the following parameters:

 * ```cardno```,